insideseanshead/100-days-of-code/log.md

 **Today's Progress**: Reviewing mern and mongo backend.
 Still havent solved my proxy issue so I thought reviewing my back end set up might help me see something I am missing.
 **Thoughts:** With the speed of the boot camp so much information got lost so I find these easy review days to be so refreshing.
 Taking the time to read and then write each line rather than relying on frankensteining code from class assignments gives me a much clearer idea as to everything that is happeneing within my applications

+### Day 21: Feb 8, 2021

+**Today's Progress**: Rough start as I have been sick.
+But jumped back into the Free Code Camp mern tutorail.
+Still trying to figure out my proxy problem in my google book app, but after today feeling a lot stronger about react components and makeing calls with axios.
+Tomorrow's goal is to get the DB working for google book and start rendering data to the page.
+**Thoughts:**